ShuaiZhou302/ShuaiZhou302.github.io/content/authors/admin/_index.md

 ---

 Hello there!
 I'm a sophomore student at SHIEN-MING WU School of Intelligent Engineering, South China University of Technology.
 Majoring in Robotics Engineering.
 Currently, I am very fortunate to be advised by Prof. [Zhongqiang Ren](https://rap-lab.github.io/team/zren/) of [RAP-Lab](https://rap-lab.github.io/) from UM-SJTU Joint Institute, Shanghai Jiao Tong University. <br>
-At present, I am a summer intern in Shanghai Jiao Tong University, working on MAPF.
+At present, I am a on-site Research intern in Shanghai Jiao Tong University, working on MAPF questions.<br>
 I recently created a wechat group for 26Fall phd applicants to discuss and exchange information.
 If you are interested, please click the wechat button to add me.

 {style="text-align: justify;"}